Vickers-Armstrong VA-3 (British United Airways)

 VA-3 001's passenger use ended on 17th Sept, 1962 during extreme weather, breaking loose from her moorings and towed to shore by Rhyl Lifeboat, however not before extreme damage had been done to the structure, rendering her uses over [Sunny Rhyl, 2007].

 Following its use as a passenger service the VA-3 model carried on in life, doing Hovershows and public appearances, until it was used by the British government, especially the Royal Navy, in the field of marine mine tests.
 It was theorized that an ACV (Air-Cushioned Vehicle) would fare much better with a mine strike than traditional, surface penetrating vehicles.
-The VA-3 was the guinea pig used in these trials, ruthlessly blown up in the Solent and scattered across the sea floor [Old, 2005].
+The VA-3 was the guinea pig used in these trials, ruthlessly blown up in the Solent and scattered across the sea floor [Old, 2005] - see gallery below.

 VA-3 image galleries: